Fire with Fire (2012 film): Reception

-Rotten Tomatoes, a review aggregator, reports that 7% of 14 surveyed critics gave the film a positive review; the average rating was 3.3/10.
 Mark Adams of Screen Daily wrote that it is a misfire with a story that is "more silly than exciting".
 Tom Huddleston of Time Out London rated it 3/5 stars and called it "a sturdy, unambitious but thoroughly watchable action thriller."
 Nathan Rabin of The A.V.
 Club wrote that it "could be a lot worse" and "is cheesy but moderately effective."
 Paul Bradshaw of Total Film rated it 3/5 stars and called it a "daft, generic revenger".
 Olly Richards of Empire rated it 1/5 stars and wrote, "Avoid like the plague.
 The nasty Bubonic kind."
 Henry Barnes of The Guardian rated it 1/5 stars and called it too violent and clichéd.
 Tyler Foster of DVD Talk rated it 3.5/5 stars and said that it gives its demographic exactly what they want but no more.
 Gordon Sullivan of DVD Verdict called it a clichéd, mediocre B movie.